 Small businesses have always been an important part of any country’s economy.
 However, these businesses are faced with a bigger challenge when trying to secure financial assistance.
 Most small business owners are in need, at some point in the development of the business, of capital to finance their growth.
 Actually applying for, then getting approved for, a small business loan can be an extremely long, difficult, and sometimes discouraging process.
 Banks and other more traditional lending institutions aren’t always willing to lend to start-ups and smaller independent companies.
 This is why, as a small business owner you need to be prepared to face your potential lender.

 What Lenders Look For In A Small Business Loan Applicant

-By taking the appropriate steps to prepare in advance, small business owners can greatly increase their chances of securing the loan they need.
+By taking the appropriate steps to prepare in advance, small business owners can greatly increase their chances of securing the small business loan they need.
 If it is clear that you are in need of a loan, then you need to determine your eligibility for one.
-Most lenders look out for the following:
+Most lenders look for the following: